alvarogarcia7/blog_source/source/_posts/2015-07-01-self-study-in-july-2015.markdown

 I've read [this article][backwards-compatibility-testing-your-clojure-project] on making leiningen test the application on several clojure versions.
 Written by Kris Jenkins.

 [backwards-compatibility-testing-your-clojure-project]: http://blog.jenkster.com/2014/02/backwards-compatibility-testing-your-clojure-project.html

+## Succeeding with Automated Integration Tests

+I've read [this article][succeeding_with_integration_testing] by Jeremy Miller on integration testing and how to succeed with it.
+Some notes:

+  * Choose the Quickest, Useful Feedback Mechanism, even if that means testing the backend and frontend separately
+  * Prefer white-box than black-box testing
+  * Use quick tests, that can be run locally in an easy fashion
+  * Do not share databases, as they introduce risks of flaky tests

+[succeeding_with_integration_testing]: http://jeremydmiller.com/2015/06/25/succeeding_with_integration_testing/